-Winding down that discussion, however, was a mention of phase and group velocity, and a phenomina called superluminal velocity.
-This latter is analogous to quantum electron tunneling where a wave can make it through an aperature with a damped solution $e^{-\alpha x}$ in the aperature interval, and sinuoidal solutions in the incident and transmitted regions as sketched in fig. 8.1.
-The time τ to get through the aperature is called the tunnelling time.
+Winding down that discussion, however, was a mention of phase and group velocity, and a phenomena called superluminal velocity.
+This latter is analogous to quantum electron tunnelling where a wave can make it through an aperture with a damped solution $e^{-\alpha x}$ in the aperture interval, and sinusoidal solutions in the incident and transmitted regions as sketched in fig. 10.1.
+The time τ to get through the aperture is called the tunnelling time.

-Figure 8.1: Superluminal tunneling.
+Figure 10.1: Superluminal tunnelling.